ericvw/qmk_firmware/keyboards/massdrop/alt/keymaps/ericvw/readme.md

 * Provide a mechanism to reset to the base layer and de-activate all others.
 * Add layer for swapping *Left GUI* and *Left Alt* keys for macOS.
 * Add layer for disabling the left GUI (i.e., Windows) key for gaming.
+* Flash RGB red when entering the bootloader.